MobileChromeApps/cordova-plugin-service-worker-background-sync/README.md

 Supported Platforms: iOS

 ##Installation
-To add this plugin to your project, use the following command in your project directory
+To add this plugin to your project, you can use the following cordova cli command
 ```
 cordova plugin add https://github.com/MobileChromeApps/cordova-plugin-background-sync.git
 ```